Research

 PIR for Merkle Trees

 Clients need not just leaf values but Merkle proofs to verify state against roots.
 Retrieving these proofs privately adds overhead — either by running separate PIR queries per tree level, or by pre-attaching proof paths to database entries (increasing storage).
 UBT's binary structure is significantly cheaper here than MPT's hexary branching.
-We are exploring hybrid strategies that balance query count against storage blowup.
+Hybrid strategies that balance query count against storage blowup are being explored.
 See section 8 of the design post for the analysis.

 SNARKifying Archival State to Reduce DB Size

 PIR databases for archival Ethereum state can grow to terabytes.
-If we can replace Merkle proofs with succinct SNARK proofs of state validity, the database shrinks significantly — clients verify a proof instead of fetching and hashing Merkle paths.
+Replacing Merkle proofs with succinct SNARK proofs of state validity would shrink the database significantly — clients verify a proof instead of fetching and hashing Merkle paths.
 The idea is to chain recursive zkVM proofs per block, so any historical balance, nonce, or codehash lookup can be verified against a single succinct proof rather than full Merkle paths.
 See section 8 of the design post for details.

 Delegating Hint Generation in Interactive-Hint Schemes